CLAS-205/wi25-site/docs/textbook/unit1/project1-naming/index.md

 ## Problem 1: Places, Please

 Some organisms' species are derived from the places that they inhabit or were discovered in.
 Based on the names of these organisms, tell where they can be found.
+(Hint: They will look a lot like one part of the organism's name!)

 1. Ursus americanus
 2. Calopteryx japonica